 If you live in any major city in Europe you know that come June, the jet set crowd grab their bags and head out of city to any number of coastal European hotspots.
 Every year the number of visitors to the island of Mykonos, part of the Cyclades Islands in the Aegean Sea, grows and this destination is quickly beginning to rival its peers of Ibiza and St Tropez.

-The island offers beautiful landscapes, hot beach clubs and 5* restaurants and with so many options to chose from, I have put together my list of the Hottest Places to Lunch, Brunch and Dine whilst on the Island!
+The island offers beautiful landscapes, hot beach clubs and 5* restaurants and with so many options to choose from, I have put together my list of the Hottest Places to Lunch, Brunch and Dine whilst on the Island!

 Mykonos is a playground for the rich and famous and Nammos restaurant and beach club is perfectly positioned in the bay on Psarou beach to service those who want to sail their yachts right up to their lunch destination!
 However, Nammos is not reserved for only the super rich, as long as you avoid a £1,000+ bottles of wine you can enjoy one of the tastiest meals on the island in one of the most beautiful settings.

 The interior of the restaurant itself is stunning, with options to sit indoors, on the terrace or outside amongst the palms.
-If you chose to dine inside you will enjoy pretty white washed furniture and walls adorned with butterfly’s hand painted by artist Katerina Vagia.
+If you chose to dine inside you will enjoy pretty white washed furniture and walls adorned with butterflies hand painted by artist Katerina Vagia.

 With over 10 years experience, the restaurant has truly mastered its Mediterranean menu, bringing you a blend of traditional greek mezze, fresh fish caught in the Aegean sea, incredible sushi, sashimi and now delicious cuts of meat from Beef Bar born in Monte Carlo.